 Because of the way the muscles in the forearm cross over the wrist.
 The long finger flexor muscles have an attachment in the forearm and pass over the the wrist.
 This is where we see wrist stability.

 If the wrist flexes while the hand grasps into finger flexion, it’s actually impossible to fully flex the fingers.

 You might have seen a child who holds their pencil with a bent wrist and curled up fingers.
-They’ve probably got their elbow super flexed and their shoulder forward.
+Maybe you see a kiddo who struggles to hold a fork or spoon.

 Maybe you have a kiddo who fumbles with buttons and zippers or shows weakness in grasping items.
 Perhaps you have an OT client who bends their wrist forward when they are lacing beads or other fine motor tasks.